-Eric Smith enters his second season as the recruiting coordinator for the Youngstown State baseball program in 2017-18.
+Eric Smith will enter his third season as the recruiting coordinator for the Youngstown State baseball program in 2018-19.

 In addition to organizing recruiting efforts for a large number of newcomers, Smith helped the Penguins make a big jump offensively as their primary hitting coach in 2017.
 Youngstown State averaged almost a full run more per game than in 2016 and averaged more runs per game than in five of the previous six seasons.
 YSU batted 31 points higher and hit an eye-popping 38 more home runs than in 2016.
 After the regular season, only three teams in the country had improved their home run total from 2016 more than Youngstown State.